Managing databases in a cluster

 Seed from URI

 This method seeds all servers with an identical seed from an external source, specified by the URI.
-The seed can be either a backup or a dump from an existing database.
+The seed can either be a full backup, a differential backup (CloudSeedProvider, introduced in Neo4j 5.26), or a dump from an existing database.
 The sources of seeds are called seed providers.

 The mechanism is pluggable, allowing new sources of seeds to be supported (see Java Reference → Implement custom seed providers for more information).
-The product has built-in support for seed from a mounted file system (file), FTP server, HTTP/HTTPS server and Amazon S3.
+The product has built-in support for seed from a mounted file system (file), FTP server, HTTP/HTTPS server, Amazon S3, Google Cloud Storage (from Neo4j 5.25), and Azure Cloud Storage (from Neo4j 5.25).

 The URI of the seed is specified when the CREATE DATABASE command is issued: